Mahamasina Municipal Stadium: Incidents

 In 2005, the stadium was the site of a stampede that killed two people during a match between South African side Kaizer Chiefs and Madagascar's USJF Ravinala.
 It was also the stadium of the 2007 Indian Ocean Games.

+On 25 January, 2014, a grenade thrown at the stadium during a musical production killed one child and wounded 33.

-On 26 June 2016, during a free concert, a bomb detonated in the stadium, killing two people and injuring around 80.
+On 26 June, 2016, during a free concert, a bomb detonated in the stadium, killing two people and injuring around 80.

-On 8 September 2018 a stampede to enter the stadium killed one person and injured 37.
+On 8 September, 2018, a stampede to enter the stadium killed one person and injured 37.
 Long queues had formed to see the 2019 Africa Cup of Nations qualification match against Senegal with some news sources stating that there had been lines kilometers long vying to enter the stadium from its only entrance.

-On 26 June 2019, at least 16 people were killed and 101 injured in a human crush before the concert of Rossy at the stadium on independence day.
+On 26 June, 2019, at least 16 people were killed and 101 injured in a human crush before the concert of Rossy at the stadium on independence day.
 The show was about to start, and people heard that they could enter the stadium, but the police had left the doors closed.
 People tried to force the doors but they remained closed; the crowd kept pushing.